-On scheduled dress up days, denim jeans, sweatpants, sweatshirts, tennis shoes, and other casual or athletic wear is not appropriate attire.
+Apparel items such as denim jeans, sweatpants, sweatshirts, tennis shoes, and other casual or athletic wear is not appropriate attire for Dress Up Days.

 Field Trip Dress

 Students are expected to dress in the standard school uniform for all school-sanctioned field trips, unless an alternate plan is approved by the teacher and approved by the school administration.
 Students who fail to comply with the field trip dress code policy forfeit the opportunity to participate.